kescob0825/TaidX/Deliverable3.md

   > _Your Answer_

 #### GitHub Links to Work:
-Please provide the links to your key contributions on GitHub.
+Please provide the links to your key contributions, on GitHub.
 Include **commits, pull requests**, and other important work items.

 ### Team Member [Andrew]
 - **GitHub Commits (Up to 5)**